-For the fourth consecutive year, Temple Law Student-Advocates have advanced to the international round of the International Criminal Court Moot Court Competition.
+For the fifth consecutive year, Temple Law Student-Advocates have advanced to the international round of the International Criminal Court Moot Court Competition.
 The team was captained by Kathleen Radich and included Radich, Alex Fried, and Joe O’Connell, with research assistance from Hoy Lee and Abygaelle Loubeau.

 Professor Rick Greenstein, who together with Professor Meg deGuzman served as coach, hailed the team’s collaborative effort.
 “The success of this year’s team at the Regional Competition was, as always, a collaborative effort,” he remarked.
 “That collaboration included the extraordinary work of the team members – not just in terms of their individual performances, but the way they helped each other prepare for the competition – as well as the wonderful contributions from alums and faculty colleagues in mooting the team.”
 Greenstein offered thanks to recent graduates David Holmes, Kat Killian, and Farai Shawa; students Mitch Atkins and Angie Stolzfus; Laura Bingham, executive director of the Institute for Law, Innovation & Technology; and Professors Ben Heath and Jules Epstein.

 In addition to the team’s success, Alex Fried and Joe O’Connell garnered individual honors.
 Fried took second place, Best Preliminary Round Oralists – Victim’s Advocate and O’Connell tied for third, Best Prosecution Memorial (brief).